 It has a spinach-like flavour with a fresh sea aftertaste; the texture is silky with a gentle bite to it.
 Wakame doesn’t need to be cooked, in fact keeping it raw has the advantage of keeping all the vitamins & natural enzymes intact.
 Dehydrated wakame can just be added to soups or quickly re-hydrated to make salads or added to a variety of dishes as a vegetable ingredient.

 To rehydrate wakame, soak it in water for a few minutes (3-5); it will expand 6-10 times.
 To change the taste or add ‘zing’ to a recipe, soak wakame in stock, herbal/fruit tea or flavoured water.
 Wakame preserves best in its dry state so only soak what you need.
 The soaking water is sweet and full of nutrients; it’s nice to consume on its own or used as a base for smoothies, stews or soups.

 Visit our recipe section for culinary inspiration, but below are some simple ideas to get you started:

-- ASIAN-STYLE SALADS: Rehydrate the seaweed and add sesame seeds and a simple Asian dressing to create the delicious seaweed salad you can buy in sushi shops; or try sunomono, a mixture of wakame pieces, cucumber and sesame seeds dressed with an easy vinaigrette.
+- Asian style salads: Rehydrate the seaweed and add sesame seeds and a simple Asian dressing to create the delicious seaweed salad you can buy in sushi shops

-- BOWL MEAL & SOUPS: Combine with noodles, grains, shrimp and avocado for a filling and nutritious meal.
+- Poke Bowls and Soups: Combine with noodles, grains, shrimp and avocado for a filling and nutritious meal.
 Make your own miso soup!

-- POTATO/FISH CAKES & BAKING: Add the chopped leaves to mashed potato as a side dish or to croquettes or potato patties.
+- Potatoes/Fish Cakes and Baking: Add the chopped leaves to mashed potato as a side dish or to croquettes or potato patties.
 Even to biscuits!

-- WRAP FISH: Use the full leaves to wrap around fish before steaming or baking for a succulent finish.
+- Wrapping Fish: Use the full leaves to wrap around fish before steaming or baking for a succulent finish.